Besov-ish spaces through atomic decomposition: Pointwise multipliers acting on

 \subsection{Functions on $\mathcal{B}^{1/p}_{p,\infty}\cap L^\infty$}

-We would like to give explicit examples of multipliers in $\mathcal{B}^s_{p,q}$.
+We want"we replaced "We would like to give" by "We want to give" to give explicit examples of multipliers in $\mathcal{B}^s_{p,q}$.
 One should compare the following result with the study by Triebel\cite{multi} of the regularity of the multiplication on Besov spaces.
 See also Maz'ya and Shaposhnikova \cite{sob} for more information on multipliers in classical Besov spaces.

 \begin{proposition}[Pointwise multipliers II] Let $g\in \mathcal{B}^{1/p}_{p,\infty}\cap L^\infty$.
 Then the multiplier operator